-- Massage mixture into scalp for up to five minutes and make sure that the mixture has covered all hair from scalp to tips.
+- Massage the mixture into the scalp for up to five minutes and make sure that the mixture has covered all hair from the scalp to the tips.

-- Rinse product out with cool water and leave hair to air dry.
+- Rinse the product out with cool water and leave the hair to air dry.

 - Style as usual.

-If you have very dirty or oily hair apply this wash to dry hair, otherwise it will work happily on damp hair, leaving it gorgeously clean, soft, and moisturised.
+If you have very dirty or oily hair apply this wash to dry hair, otherwise, it will work happily on damp hair, leaving it gorgeously clean, soft, and moisturized.

 Remember to only use cool or cold water to rinse the mixture from your hair.

 In fact, it is so simple that it only contains only 1 ingredient, and is incredibly simple and quick to do.

 Take a look at this egg yolk wash recipe (source 1):